18F/18f.gsa.gov/_posts/2015-10-06-how-we-start-a-new-project.md

 authors:
 - melody
 tags:
-- our projects
-- proactive federal partner
+- platforms
 - federalist
+- user-centered design
 excerpt: "We built the first iteration of Federalist in a matter of months.
 Today, we’re lifting the curtain and looking at what went into building the platform, so you can get a sense of what it looks like when 18F starts a